CaravanStudios/open-product-recovery/standards/transfer_api.md

 1) Check whether the `OfferPatch` is the value `clear`.
 If it is, delete the entire relevant collection of offers (for example, the cached list of offers from the OPR server that produced this patch)
 2) Look up the offer specified by the StructuredOfferId in the `target` field.
 If the offer cannot be found, the patch must be ignored.
-3) If the StructuredOfferId specifies the lastUpdateTimestampUTC field, ensure that the offer's last update timestamp (or creation timestamp, if the offer has never been updated) matches the lastUpdateTimestampUTC field.
+3) If the StructuredOfferId specifies the lastUpdateTimeUTC field, ensure that the offer's last update timestamp (or creation timestamp, if the offer has never been updated) matches the lastUpdateTimeUTC field.
 If it does not, the patch must be ignored.
 4) Apply the JSON Patch in the `patch` field to the Offer.

 A [JSON patch](https://jsonpatch.com/) ([RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902/)) is an array of operation descriptions for modifying a JSON value.
 A JSON patch can be applied to an offer using a [standard JSON patch library](https://jsonpatch.com/#libraries).

 A malformed or buggy JSON patch may leave an offer in an invalid and unusable state.
 If an offer is invalid after a patch is applied, that patch should be ignored.
-Note that every valid update to an offer should advance that offer's `offerUpdateTimestampUTC`.
-If a patch is applied and the Offer's offerUpdateTimestampUTC field does not change, the patch should be considered invalid and ignored.
+Note that every valid update to an offer should advance that offer's `offerUpdateUTC`.
+If a patch is applied and the Offer's `offerUpdateUTC` field does not change, the patch should be considered invalid and ignored.

 #### 6.3.2.3.
 Reservation Considerations